ibuetler/p3s-log-aggregation/Tutorial.md

 XgbDCH8AAAEAAEzwAgoAAADF 151.217.218.42 - - [28/Dec/2019:03:50:48 +0100] "GET / HTTP/1.1" 302 222|GET / HTTP/1.1|Host:www.hacking-lab.com|User-Agent:Mozilla/5.0 (X11; Linux x86_64; rv%3a60.0) Gecko/20100101 Firefox/60.0|Accept:text/html,application/xhtml+xml,application/xml;q=0.9,*/*;q=0.8|Accept-Language:en-US,en;q=0.5|Accept-Encoding:gzip, deflate, br|Connection:keep-alive|Upgrade-Insecure-Requests:1|No Geo Data found
 ```

-In the normalized file there is again a large amount of data.
+In the normalized file, there is again a large amount of data.
 It is best to copy some lines into a test file to see if the solution works.

 ### Result Task 2
 * You should have an `enrichment.log` out of `normalized.log`